 -Learn to use Google Earth in the classroom

--Walk to the WPA levee on Whitewater Creek
+-Visit the WPA levee on Whitewater Creek

--Copy of Dr. Deutsch’s book, Alabama Rivers
+at the Elba Theatre, and a copy of Dr. Deutsch’s book, Alabama Rivers.

 A view of the Moundville site on the Black Warrior River in central Alabama.